swangchu/pythonByExamples-Tha/example-2/README.md

     - There are two types of comments.
     - Single line comments starts with #
     - Multiline comments are included in triple quotes; """.

+3. **arithmetic folder** contains example for use of aithmetic operators in Python.

+        Syntax
+        5 % 3
+        # 5 modulo 3 which will give us 2
+        # since 2 is the remainder

+    - Arithmetic Operators operators like +, - , / and * have their usual meaning.
+    - Modulo % gives the reminder part of a division.